StefanoPelletti/ing-sw-2021-padovano-palu-pelletti/README.md

 The program was coded using an Oracle JDK 15.

 We encourage you to utilize a JDK 15 or later.
+ALso, a 1920x1080p resolution is required to use the GUI.

 To play in command line, it is necessary to use a terminal that supports color codes.
 Mac supports them natively, Windows can handle them using Windows Terminal.